 Please review our School Injuries law page for more information.

-If you have a question about schoolyard bullying or whether insurance coverage may be available for your claim, call Michael’s Law Firm at 647-495-8995 for a free consultation today.
+If you have a question about schoolyard bullying or whether insurance coverage may be available for your claim, call Michael’s Law Firm at 647-495-8995 for a consultation today.
 You can also contact our Ontario lawyers online.